 - Go beyond practice questions—this is where the testing process, the NCSBN website, and any extra information is to your benefit

-- Prepare for the day
+- Prepare for your big day

-- Plenty of sleep the night before
+- Get plenty of sleep the night before

 - Make sure to eat even if you are nervous; your brain needs power